sergiy79/codecombat/Ubuntu-Development-Environment-Setup-Instructions.md

 * $ export COCO_DB=~/src/coco/db
 * $ export MONGO_DL=~/mongodl

+Sometimes these will not work, if that is the case just replace the variable names with the location whenever you see them.

 Fork and download the codecombat git repo:
 - Create git account or sign in
 - Go to http://github.com/codecombat/codecombat